Last Updated on

 The main filtration element that gravity filters are known for is the porcelain filter.
 Unlike standard porcelain, gravity water filters use specialized porcelain that has micro-fine pores so the smallest of viruses can be removed.

-Because these types of filters can capture contaminants including bacteria, viruses, and cysts, water from wells and the wild can be drank after being filtered through these units.
+Because these types of filters can capture contaminants including bacteria, viruses, and cysts, water from wells and the wild can be drunk after being filtered through these units.

 Each system does vary and will have different types of additional proprietary filters installed.